pepers/vim-adventures/README.md

 ---

 ### Readme
-[Vim Adventures](http://vim-adventures.com/) is an excellent educational game by Doron Linder.
+[Vim Adventures](http://vim-adventures.com/) is a game by Doron Linder.
 It focuses on teaching many popular commands and motions used in the [Vim](http://www.vim.org/) text editor.
 Here are a few disclaimers:
 - My solutions may not be the only way, and may not even be the optimal way to solve the puzzles.
 - I strongly suggest you attempt all levels on your own before turning to the following spoilers.